-Last year Cher developed Meningococcal Septicemia, a bacterial infection that enters the bloodstream, multiplies uncontrollably, and damages the walls of the blood vessels and organs.
-This can lead to brain damage, skin damage, amputations and even death.
-In Cher’s case this has led to the amputation of both feet roughly halfway up to the knee.
-Her hands are severely damaged and she no longer has feeling in them, although she does have limited use.
+Her hands are also severely damaged; she no longer has feeling in them, although she does have limited use.
 She has visible scars from her infection which has left significant damage, as well as damage to various organs.
 Cher is due to be fitted for prosthetics but will still have limited usage due to the pressures it will put on her amputated limbs.
 Therefore, wheelchair use will still be a major part of her life going forward.

-This will be Band of Builders’ biggest project to date and will be completed in three phases.
+This has been Band of Builders’ biggest project to date and was completed in three phases.

-All work will be undertaken by volunteer tradespeople from across the country using materials donated by the construction sector.
+All work was undertaken by volunteer tradespeople from across the country using materials donated by the construction sector.

 For more information or for material or financial donations please contact email@example.com